top of page

 In this chaotic era, intelligent people couldn't realize their decent political ambitions, so they became rakish hermits.

-Great artist Ji Kang and extraordinary writer Ruan Ji were famous examples.
+Great artist Ji Kang and extraordinary writer Ruan Ji are famous examples.

 Unearthed Epitaph of Wang Xingzhi of the Eastern Jin Dynasty